-The major part the Press Law concerns both the printed press and the audiovisual media sectors irrespective of their kind and type.
+The major part of the Press Law concerns both the printed press and the audiovisual media sectors.
 It contains general provisions concerning freedom of expression, access to information, media rights and duties, and the system of the right to reply.
 It also refers in particular to the legal preconditions to start, register and conduct publishing activity in the printed media market.
-Since 1989 it has been changed several times, although the regulation of key matters remained untouched.
+Since 1989, it has been changed several times, although the regulation of key matters remained untouched.

 The Broadcasting Act was amended during the last ten years, mainly due to the fulfilment of Poland’s international obligations (Poland has ratified the European Convention on Transfrontier Television of the Council of Europe and is implementing the EU Directive “Television without Frontiers” according to its EU accession obligations).

 Programme quotas, which were finally regulated in a detailed manner in line with EU standards, are outlined in the Broadcasting Act of 29 December 1992.
-According to the final consolidated version of the Act, with amendments in 2004, broadcasters of television programmes are obliged to reserve at least 30% of their quarterly transmission time to programmes originally produced in the Polish language.
-This binding legal measure is aimed at protecting and promoting the Polish language.
-A discriminatory article setting out the conditions based on criteria of nationality and citizenship was withdrawn earlier and confirmed in the above mentioned consolidated version of the Act with 2004 amendments.
+According to the final consolidated version of the Act, with amendments, broadcasters of television programmes are obliged to reserve at least 30% of their quarterly transmission time to programmes originally produced in the Polish language.